GeoSamples/SesarToEarthChemWS/readme.md

 # Deployment
 * Right click project name, "SesarToEarthChemWS", at Eclipse and select "Export";
 * Click "Web" folder, select "WAR file" and then click "Next >";
-* Click "Browse..." to find location of "\apache-tomcat-8.0.39\webapps" and enter file "searec" for war file and click "Save";
+* Click "Browse..." to find location of "\apache-tomcat-8.0.39\webapps" and enter file "sesarec" for war file and click "Save";
 * Finally, click "Finish" at "Export" page to finish deployment.

 # What's here: